 Even if you find yourself right on target with your budget, make sure you consult it before making financial decisions.
-Are you running far enough ahead to tuck away some emergency funds or make a large purchase sooner than anticipated?
+For example, are you running far enough ahead to tuck away some emergency funds or make a large purchase sooner than anticipated?
 Or are you running well but without wiggle room?
 All of this information can help guide your choices so you can make good decisions.

 Expect the Unexpected

 Unexpected expenses are one of the biggest financial challenges faced by entrepreneurs.
-Broken equipment, a leaky roof, or an accident in the company car can all prove extremely costly.
-It is absolutely imperative that you budget and plan for life's occasional monkey wrenches.
+Broken equipment, a leaky roof, or an accident in the company car can prove extremely costly.
+You must budget and plan for life's occasional monkey wrenches.
 One way to do so is, of course, to pad some wiggle room in your budget and set some money aside so you can handle the situation.
 There are also other ways you can help yourself.

 Start by making sure you are properly and adequately insured.
 Small business insurance can cover you in the event of a worker's compensation claim or a liability issue.
 Insurance can also protect business assets such as your company's vehicle or building.

 One of the best things you can do for your business finances is to spend money carefully, putting your resources where you can get the most bang for your buck, as they say.
 A carefully constructed marketing campaign is an excellent way to do that.
-The more customers find you, the more work you'll have and the more stable your finances will be.
-If you're on the hunt for more customers, call email one of our marketing associates for today.
+The more customers find you, the more work you'll have, and the more stable your finances will be.
+So if you're on the hunt for more customers, call email one of our marketing associates today.
 We can help you find more paying clients to stabilize your cash flow and grow your small business.